Seirdy/seirdy.one/content/posts/website-best-practices.md

 ### Figures

-A <dfn>figure</dfn> is any sort of self-contained information that is referenced by--but somewhat distinct from--body content.
+A <dfn>figure</dfn> is any sort of self-contained information that is referenced by---but somewhat distinct from---body content.
 Items that make for good figures are often found in [floating blocks](https://en.wikipedia.org/wiki/Page_layout#Floating_block) of print material.

 Consider using a `<figure>` element when employing the previous section's two-part strategy.
 Place one of the two aforementioned pieces of information in a `<figcaption>`; the caption can come before or after the image.